-- Tell a parent, teacher, or other trusted adult don't stay silent and hope it will go away it won't! - Save, store, screenshot emails, chat logs, posts, or SMSs. - Block and delete the bully from all contact lists. - Do not respond to nasty emails, chats, SMS or comment this is what the bully wants so ignore them (Students will need help to do this). - Use the 'report abuse' button which all websites/applications have.
+- Tell a parent, teacher, or other trusted adult don't stay silent and hope it will go away. - Save, store, screenshot emails, chat logs, posts, or SMSs. - Block and delete the bully from all contact lists. - Do not respond to nasty emails, chats, SMS or comment this is what the bully wants so ignore them. - Use the 'report abuse' button which all websites/applications have.
 Tell them the problems you are having and they are obligated to investigate. - Have some 'down time' without computer or mobile.
 Give yourself some time away from technology just for a break. - If the bullying continues delete your current email, msn, Hotmail, Facebook etc. and start a new account.
 Only give your new details to a small list of trusted friends.